Best Vegan Wallets Made From Recycled Materials

 Mouse Sails

-Boating enthusiasts might be interested in Mouse Sails.
+Boating enthusiasts might be interested in Mouse Sails (£24 on Etsy).
 This Wales-based upcycling operation takes old boat sails destined for landfill and upcycles them into a range of clever accessories, including tote bags, pouches and wallets.

-Their range of vegan wallets is a great way to keep all your cards and cash in one place.
-With one large compartment for cash and/or receipts and two card storage wallets, with space behind them for more cards, these roomy wallets store your essentials without being bulky.
+It’s range of vegan-friendly wallets is a great way to keep all your cards and cash in one place.
+And with one large compartment for cash and/or receipts and two card storage wallets, with space behind them for more cards, these roomy wallets store your essentials without being bulky.

 The recycled sailcloth – which comes in a variety of different colours and patterns – is stitched together with hard-wearing thread – ready to sail with you into the sunset once again.

-Lotus Direct’s range of vegan wallets are ethically handcrafted by Cambodian artisans, who are paid fair wages and work in their own homes.
+Lotus Direct’s range of wallets (£22 at Not On The High St) are ethically handcrafted by Cambodian artisans, who are paid fair wages and work in their own homes.

 Main image used c/o Cycle of Good.